Yermo/nativescript-mapbox/README.md

     disableZoom: false, // default false
     markers: [ // optional without a default
       {
-        'lat': 52.3732160, // mandatory
+        lat: 52.3732160, // mandatory
-        'lng': 4.8941680, // mandatory
+        lng: 4.8941680, // mandatory
-        'title': 'Nice location', // recommended to pass in 'subtitle': 'Really really nice location' // one line is available on iOS, multiple on Android }
+        title: 'Nice location', // recommended to pass in
+        subtitle: 'Really really nice location', // one line is available on iOS, multiple on Android
+        iconPath: 'res/markers/green_pin_marker.png', // anywhere in your app folder
+        onTap: function(marker) { console.log("This marker was tapped"); },
+        onCalloutTap: function(marker) { console.log("The callout of this marker was tapped"); }
+      }
     ]
   }).then(